errakeshm/100DaysOfCSS/README.md

 ## Problem No 12

-* The problem was about showcasing a ease-in popup functionality when hovering over a word.
+* The problem was about showcasing a ease-in popup functionality when hovering over a word using only CSS.

 ### Link